verrazzano/docs/content/en/docs/setup/install/modify-installation.md

 ### Post-Installation

-Also, you can modify the Verrazzano custom resource _after_ it has been installed.
+Also, you can modify the Verrazzano resource _after_ it has been installed.
-Updates to the Verrazzano custom resource will be reflected in the cluster.
+Updates to the Verrazzano resource will be reflected in the cluster.
-You must get the name of the Verrazzano custom resource to be able to edit it in the cluster.
+You must get the name of the Verrazzano resource to be able to edit it in the cluster.
 Verrazzano allows only one custom resource to exist per cluster.

 {{< clipboard >}}